-Sarah Jessica Parker Confirms ‘Sex And The City’ Revival With Magical Instagram Post
+Sarah Jessica Parker Confirms 'Sex And The City' Revival With Goosebump-Inducing Instagram Post

 The new show will feature 10 episodes and is set to begin production with original executive producer Michael Patrick King in New York City in late spring 2021.

-Parker confirmed the news on Instagram with a short video a teaser with scenes of NYC along with someone typing.
+Parker confirmed the news on Instagram with a short video teaser with scenes of NYC along with someone typing.

 "And just like that …the story continues," the words read.

-The actress captioned the clip by admitting she couldn’t help but wonder “Where are they now?”
+The actress captioned the clip by admitting she couldn't help but wonder where they were now.

 Nixon also posted the teaser to Instagram and added her own caption.